OZTaekOppa/FastaHandler/README.md

 ```
 python concatenate.py --input-seqs test_dna1.fasta test_dna2.fasta test_dna3.fasta test_dna4.fasta test_dna5.fasta --out output_concat.fasta --t 1 --mem 2
 ```
-+ To maximise this module, the multiple input fasta files must have the same prefix IDs and headers along with a single-line fasta before concatenating.
++ For optimal use of this module, ensure that all input FASTA files have matching prefix IDs and headers and are formatted as single-line FASTA before concatenation.
-+ While the embedded pipeline will automatically convert multiline fasta files into a single-line fasta, to make sure please use renameid and multi2singleline modules before using concatenate module.
++ Before using the concatenate module, ensure your FASTA files are in single-line format by using the renameid and multi2singleline modules, even though the pipeline automatically converts multi-line FASTA files.

 - Parameter explanation
 	1. python 3: Call python 3